 The NSF CAREER Program (PDF) — Pazzani

-NSF CAREER Proposal Writing Workshop: This workshop provides future CAREER proposal submitters with proposal review experience and interactions with NSF program directors and recent NSF CAREER awardees.
+NSF CAREER Writing Workshop: This workshop provides future CAREER proposal submitters with proposal review experience and interactions with NSF program directors and recent NSF CAREER awardees.
 The application deadline is typically in early to mid-January; the workshop is offered in late March or early April.
 View the resources provided at one of these workshops.
+The workshop for this year was cancelled due to COVID-19 concerns, but you can View the resources provided at the 2018 and 2019 Workshops.

 K-State Nuts and Bolts Workshop and Writing Clinic: This workshop discusses the requirements for a CAREER submission.
 A panel of K-State faculty members who have submitted to this program also provide writing tips and insight on putting together a CAREER proposal.
 The Writing Clinic is a follow-on for interested attendees who agree to participate in a series of writing exercises over the period leading up to the CAREER due date; the exercises are designed to help the participant develop a better submission.